Hello, gorgeous! Are you a bride-to-be? Congratulations! It’s an exciting time and even though I don’t know you, I’m happy for you.

 Punctuality.
 Many of the bad reviews I’ve read start with “They showed up 15/30/45 minutes late.”
-If you see several reviews that mention artists/stylists being late the day of, bustle your gown so you can run.
-Wedding hair and makeup professionals are usually the first vendor of the day, so if they don’t start on time, that can have a domino effect and make your whole day run late.
+If you see several reviews that mention makeup artists/hair stylists being late the day of, bustle your gown so you can run.
+Wedding hair and makeup professionals are usually the first vendor of the day to arrive, so if they don’t start on time, that can have a domino effect and make your whole day run late.
 There’s enough to worry about with the day-of timeline, so why put the start to your day in the hands of a vendor who dismisses the importance of that?

 Responsiveness.
 Wedding planning is a time sensitive thing, and sometimes you can’t make your next move with one vendor until another vendor answers you.
-And that should not take days.
+And that should not take several days or weeks.
 If you see multiple reviews that say a hair and makeup company was slow to respond or brides often had to chase them down for responses, do not book them.
-They are guaranteed to add stress to your wedding planning, and that’s the last thing you need!
+They’re guaranteed to add stress to your wedding planning, and that’s the last thing you need!
 WeddingWire has a specific “Responsiveness” category, so I strongly recommend looking at that in the overall rating for a vendor.

 Running on Schedule.
 An experienced wedding hair and makeup team should run on schedule, so buyer beware if you see a lot of reviews stating a particular company ran late.
-As long as the people in your group show up on time, know what they want, and don’t get up from the chair during their services, the hair stylists and makeup artists should be able to complete all services in the allotted time.
+As long as the people in your group show up on time, know what they want, have their hair prepped properly, show up with a makeup-free face and don’t get up from the chair during their service(s), the hair stylists and makeup artists should be able to complete all services in the allotted time.

 One Contact Person.
 Multiple points of contact for any wedding vendor transaction can add a lot of confusion to the process.
 If you come across reviews that mention this issue, tread carefully.
 A company with constant turnover or lack of internal structure is likely to add some unnecessary frustration to your planning process.